kloverde/jquery-RestrictedTextField/README.md

 ## Features

-* Prevent invalid keystrokes or catch the validation failure event to deal with it as you wish
+* Prevent invalid keystrokes or catch a validation failure event to handle it as you wish
-* Define your own types
+* Endlessly extendible:  Define your own types
-* Supports the following types:
+* Features the following built-in types:

 1. Alpha strings
 2. Uppercase alpha strings